 Nearly one-third of parents said enhanced health and safety protocols will make them more likely to visit Disneyland, according to the survey.

-We previously reported on the results found by Morning Consult in the survey regarding Americans’ willingness to return to theme parks this summer, as the pandemic continues to spread throughout the United States.
-The comments from Inside the Magic readers showed the truly mixed nature of opinions regarding the notion of visiting the Disney Parks right now.
+We previously reported on the results found by Morning Consult in the survey regarding Americans’ willingness to return to theme parks this summer as the pandemic continues to spread throughout the United States.
+The comments from Inside the Magic readers showed mixed opinions regarding visiting Disney Parks.

 One reader’s response aligned with the results of the Morning Consult survey.
 The commenter shared that she would visit with her husband but not her children:

 “I would feel comfortable to go with just my husband not my kids.
 I wouldn’t take the kids because of the facemask protocol with the heat.
 Not to mention the magic for kids is kinda gone without meet and greets, fireworks, etc. So I can’t justify spending that kind of money for them not to experience the magic of Disney.”